 - Metal: The most durable material for both rake heads and handles, it can take on jobs other materials can’t.

 - Fiberglass: Generally, this is a combo rake with a fiberglass handle attached to a steel head and tines.
 A fiberglass handle is lightweight and more durable than wood.

 Types of Rakes

-ID: Metal tines are short and thick, and widely spaced, extending from a long handle.
+What it looks like: Metal tines are short, thick and widely spaced, extending from a long handle.

 AKA: Lawn rake

-Similar to a leaf rake, but smaller so it works in confined spaces, shrub rakes fit well between plants, around fencing, and in flower beds.
-If your garden has a lot of debris, look for thicker tines, as this will more effectively remove unwanted matter from the soil.
+A shrub rake may look like a miniature leaf rake, but it’s made to work in tight spaces.
+A shrub rake is the tool to use when removing leaves and debris from between shrubs, along fence lines, and from flower beds.
+If your garden has a lot of debris, look for thicker tines, as this will more effectively remove the unwanted matter.

 AKA: Scarifying rake, dethatching rake